willfaustino/LastStopShop/README.md

 Among the created scripts, the most important ones are:

-Player (controls movement, currently equipped clothing, and coin count) Inventory (controls the player's equipment, changes which items are equipped) Shop (buying and selling of products)
+Player (controls movement, currently equipped clothing, and coin count), Inventory (controls the player's equipment, changes which items are equipped), Shop (buying and selling of products).

 ### Thought Process